Beam Suntory Mexico flies high with drone mapping improvement project

 - An artificial intelligence process is applied to ensure only agave plants, and no stones or weeds, for example, are counted.
 The process uses an algorithm that puts silicone into each plant that is identified as an agave plant.
 Another algorithm counts the silicone, which then provides the total agave inventory.

 - The inventory data is loaded and tracked in the Sauza Blue Harvest application, and later transferred to SAP for SKU tracking.

 Besides saving time and counting inventory, the drone technology is also used to manage, monitor and increase crop productivity, and to assist in diagnosing the health and vitality of the agave plants.

 The agave inventory counting process has produced some remarkable savings.
 Firstly, the process is much faster as it was reduced from six months to one month.
-In addition, it is 73% cheaper than the previous labour-intensive process.
-This achievement is the result of the 60% reduced labour cost, no transportation costs, 91% less depreciation, no government taxes, no food and travel expenses, and 77% fewer days of activity.
+In addition, it is 73% cheaper than the previous labor-intensive process.
+This achievement is the result of the 60% reduced labor cost, no transportation costs, 91% less depreciation, no government taxes, no food and travel expenses, and 77% fewer days of activity.